Memoirs: Chapter One

 "GO WEST, YOUNG MAN, GO WEST"

 This idyll ended in 1939.
 My mother had decided to remarry and to go and live with her new husband in Southern California.
 So she collected me from the farm, and we went by train to San Diego, where Grady Dynes, the new husband, met us.
-First we lived in San Bernardino, and then in Los Angeles.
+First we lived in San Bernardino, a medium-sized town, and then in Los Angeles.

 It didn’t seem so at the time, but moving to California was probably much to my benefit.
 Later I took my adoptive father’s surname, changing from (Robert) Wayne Conway to Wayne R. Dynes.

 It turned out that my stepfather, who had been educated at Pomona College, had been a Communist in the 1930s.
 Eventually, he converted my mother to these beliefs, and ipso facto me too.
 Yet fortified by reading the writings of Arthur Koestler and George Orwell, I rebelled, becoming an “ex-Communist” at the tender age of 14.
-(See Chapter Four, for more information on my political wanderings.)
+(See Chapter Four, for more information on my political evolution.)

 On only one occasion (the funeral of my grandmother) can I ever remember being taken to a church.
 My parents were atheists, a creed I found arid - and an excuse, most years, for denying me Christmas presents.
 So this upbringing boomeranged.
 It had an effect contrary to the one intended, giving me a strong interest in religion.
 Young people find things that are taboo inherently attractive.
 Yet this counterparental straying was not strong enough to make me convert to a particular faith.